rhondamoananui/DoveForums/README.md

 Thank you to all mentioned above for the great work on these libraries.

+As stated above, I am using Ion Auth as the authentication for this site.
+The default login details are as follows:-

+<strong>Email:</strong> admin@admin.com
+<strong>Password:</strong> password

 This project is also been built on top of the latest Codeigniter & Twitter Bootstrap builds.

 If you would like to contribute to this project that would be great as I really would like to get this project back on track after so much time away from the community.